There is a shared Zoom Pro account in the

 You are also able to change the Host ID to be any 6-10 numeric code so that it is easier for you to remember your personal Host ID easier.

 What about all these other buttons?

 This includes breakout rooms, polls, whiteboarding and Nonverbal feedback.
-For a more information on all the Zoom settings, Zoom have a rather comprehensive list on their website.
+For more information on all the Zoom settings, Zoom have a rather comprehensive list on their website.